rehierl/node-tree-outliner/3-0-0-design-1.md

 Note that this definition assumes that no other types of nodes are active nodes.
 If that changes, e.g. due to the definition of end marker nodes, then the set of active nodes also contain these new nodes.

+**CLARIFICATION**
+In order to simplify discussion, all the nodes of a section, excluding the section's sectioning node, are said to be the section's content nodes.
+All these nodes combined are said to define the content of a section.

 **DEFINITION**
 A sectioning node does not belong to its own section.